 When everyone knows what’s expected, filming becomes more efficient.

-I remember on my first project, not having a solid shot list led to delays and frustration.
+I remember not having a solid shot list on my first project, which led to delays and frustration.

 Everything felt chaotic until I started using a comprehensive shot list.